cffls/py2hs/README.md

 Now, we have a default `map` function from Python standard library, and we also have our own implementation of `map_tree`, implemented for `Tree` structure.
 Unfortunately, there is not a straightforward way to unify these two functions in Python.
-By unify, I meant a universal `map` interface that apply both on list, Tree, and essentially any types.
+By unify, we mean a universal mapper that can apply a function to list, Tree, and essentially any type of data structures.

-Thanks to the robustness of type class, this universal interface is achievable in Haskell, and it is provided as part of Haskell's standard library.
-This interface is called "Functor".
+Thanks to the robustness of type class, this universal mapper is possible in Haskell, and it is provided as part of Haskell's standard library.
+It is called "Functor".

-Here is its definition:
+Here is the definition of functor:

 ```haskell
 class Functor f where
     fmap :: (a -> b) -> f a -> f b
 ```

-`f` is a type of container that "contains" the data.
-It could be a list, a Tree, or anything that holds values.
+`f` is a type of container that "contains" data.
+It could be a list, a Tree, or anything that holds data.
-`(a -> b)` means a function that transform a value of type `a` to a value of type `b`. `f a` is a concrete type that means container `f` is holding values of type `b`. `f b` means container `f` is holding values of type `b`.
+`(a -> b)` means a function that transform a value of type `a` to a value of type `b`. `f a` is a concrete type that means container `f` is holding values of type `a`. `f b` means container `f` holds values of type `b`.

-All together, the definition of Functor in plain words, is any types that implements a function `fmap`, that, given a function (`(a -> b)`) and a container `f` that holds values of type `a`, returns a container `f` that holds values of type `b`. `fmap` is the universal map function we've been looking for.
+All together, the definition of Functor in plain words, is something that implements a function `fmap`, that, given a function (`(a -> b)`) and a container `f` that holds values of type `a`, returns a container `f` that holds values of type `b`. `fmap` is the universal map function we've been looking for.